Friday, September 20, 2024

 The Pittsburgh native had enlisted in Company I in August 1864 when he was 18, weighed only 115 founds and stood 5 feet 6 inches tall.

 “By this point in the war, the 155th PA wore the iconic Zouave uniforms.
-These uniforms, adopted from the French, stood out thanks to their red fez hats, a jacket with yellow trim, a red sash, and baggy French Chasseur trousers,” according to Petersburg National Battlefield.
+These uniforms, adopted from the French, stood out thanks to their red fez hats, a jacket with yellow trim, a red sash, and baggy French Chasseur trousers,” according to the National Park Service.

-He died the next day, on April 29, 1865, “while the paroling ceremonies were being enacted.”
+He died the next day, on April 29, 1865, “while the paroling ceremonies were being enacted,” according to the book.
 (At left, NPS photo showing position of Rebel guns at Appomattox)

-The young soldier is believed to be the last enlisted man killed in Virginia during the Civil War.
+The young soldier is believed to be the last enlisted man killed in Virginia during the Civil War, but that is not possible to confirm.
 He is buried with other Federal dead at Poplar Grove National Cemetery at Petersburg.

 Montgomery’s mother applied for the soldier’s pension.